-If you already have numpy installed, ignore the first line.
-This is only included as it will make installing some dependencies smoother. nctoolkit partly relies on cartopy for plotting.
+nctoolkit partly relies on cartopy for plotting.
 This has some additional dependencies, so you may need to follow their guide here to ensure cartopy is installed fully.
-If you install nctoolkit using conda, you will not need to worry about that.
+If you install nctoolkit using conda, you will not need to worry about that

-If you install netoolkit from pypi, you will need to install the system dependencies listed below.
+Once you have installed nctoolkit using pip, you will need to install the system dependencies listed below.